PPP To Start Election Campaign From KP Next Week - UrduPoint

 PPP To Start Election Campaign From KP Next Week

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Nov, 2023) Pakistan Peoples Party (PPP) is likely to start an election campaign next week from Khyber Pakhtunkhwa (KP) for general polls to be conducted in February 2024 by the Election Commission of Pakistan (ECP).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Nov, 2023) Pakistan Peoples Party (PPP) is likely to start an election campaign next week from Khyber Pakhtunkhwa (KP) for general polls to be conducted on February 8, 2024, by the Election Commission of Pakistan (ECP).

 “Chairman PPP, Bilawal Bhutto Zardari will lead the election campaign and address the public during the corner meetings and public gatherings in different cities of the province,” official sources of PPP told APP.

-The local leadership and workers of KP has been directed to finalize all the necessary arrangements regarding the election campaign by the party chief in the province.
+The local leadership and workers of KP have been directed to finalize all the necessary arrangements regarding the election campaign by the party chief in the province.

-The election strategy of PPP has been entered in to final stage with reference to general elections after consultation of Chairman PPP with Central Executive Committee (CEC) members.
+The election strategy of PPP has entered into the final stage with reference to general elections after consultation of Chairman PPP with Central Executive Committee (CEC) members.

-It was decided in a meeting with Bilawal Bhutto by office bearers of Balochistan Chapter to start preparations for polls, mobilize workers and come up with a strong and complete strategy for the election campaign.
+It was decided in a meeting with Bilawal Bhutto by office bearers of the Balochistan Chapter to start preparations for polls, mobilize workers, and come up with a strong and complete strategy for the election campaign.